migae21/docker-dokuwiki/README.md

-# docker-dokuwiki
+# docker-dokuwiki Release 2018-04-22 "Greebo"

-A doker image providing dokuwiki with focus of backup in the container
+A doker image providing dokuwiki with focus of backup in the container,

 This project source is https://github.com/migae21/docker-dokuwiki